 Section 12-23-8: Administration, of the Vail Town Code requires the submittal of an Employee Housing Plan for all projects subject to development review.
-The proposed project exceeds both the total requirement (approximately three times the requirement) and the onsite requirement (approximately six times on the onsite requirement) for employee housing.
+The proposed project exceeds both the total requirement and the onsite requirement for employee housing.